Here's a list of characters from Onimusha series.

-- Hopeless Boss Fight: The first with him is impossible to even damage him.
+- Hopeless Boss Fight: The first two times you fight him, it's impossible to even hurt him.

 - Incoming Ham: Let's see.. tossing your sword blade-first into the ground?
 Check.
 Landing with perfect balance on the hilt of said sword a second later?
 Check.
 Laugh?
 Hell yeah....

 - Kissing The Blade: He does this in his introductory cutscene.